nayeem-17/express-api-template/README.md

 docker-compose up
 ```
 To know more about docker, see [this] (https://github.com/nayeem-17/DevOps-writeups/blob/master/Docker/README.md)
 ****
-Here, I used Mongodb as a database.
-Mongodb is a NoSQL database.
-****
 ## The architecture of this template
 * authentication